-The consultation sets out two options for a DRS, both of which cover the same materials and drinks outlined above, but differ in terms of the size of the drinks containers in-scope.
-The options are :-
+The consultation set out two options for a DRS, both of which cover the same materials and drinks outlined above, but differ in terms of the size of the drinks containers in-scope.
+The options were :-

 - the ‘all-in’ model, which would not place any restrictions on the size of drinks containers in-scope of a DRS; and

 - the ‘on-the-go’ model, which would restrict the drinks containers in-scope to those less than 750ml in size and sold in single format containers.
 This model would target drinks beverages most often sold for consumption outside of the home (while ‘on-the-go’).